We know your passion for your instrument or voice is a big part of what makes you you.

 Thomas Leslie, BMus ’04

-Students are exposed to all percussive musical styles and will graduate with a comprehensive understanding and knowledgeable skill set in percussion.
-Students will learn how to perform orchestral excerpts, solo repertoire, chamber music, musical theatre, ethnic percussion and jazz, making them well-rounded players with diverse skill sets.
-This prepares them well to enter the professional world.
+You’ll learn how to perform orchestral excerpts, solo repertoire, chamber music, musical theatre, ethnic percussion and jazz, making you a well-rounded player with a diverse set of skills.
+This prepares you well to enter the professional world.

 TorQ Percussion Quartet